Aufenthaltstitel: Do I have the right residence permit to start a business in Germany?

 • Proof of your permanent residence

-• Certificate of residence (Meldebescheinigung) or
+• Meldebescheinigung (certificate of residence) or

 • Tenancy agreement plus written confirmation of occupancy from the landlord